(Updated March 2019)

 The interplay between dark and light make a white garden interesting

 White-flowering plants really ‘pop’ against a dark background.
 And positioning your white garden in front of a hedge only heightens the effect.
 Dense green shrubs like boxwood, holly or yew all provide great backdrops.
 Similarly, dark-toned doors, black gates, and houses painted in brown, green or gray can serve as strong frameworks.

 Leaves come in countless colors, sizes, shapes and forms.
 Moreover, foliage not only varies in texture, but also in surface.
 Glossy leaves reflect light at certain angles whereas matte leaves reflect light in different directions.
 Focusing on leaves is a great way to add texture and contrast to a white garden.

 And if you really want to play up the contrast between dark and light, variegated foliage does double duty.
 From a distance, leaves with cream or white markings can mirror the look of white flowers.
 Most importantly, they keep ‘blooming’ long after other plants have expired.

 Variegated foliage plays up dark and light

 3. CHANGE UP SHAPES AND SIZES

-Varying shapes and sizes of plants creates a sense of rhythm and movement in the one-color garden.
-Tall flowers establish vertical lines that lead the eye upwards while rounded plants create a linear flow.
-Low-growing, rambling species play with perspective while visually enlarging a space.
+By varying shapes and sizes of plants, you can create a sense of rhythm and movement in the one-color garden.
+Tall flowers establish vertical lines that lead the eye upwards while rounded plants create a horizontal flow.
+On the other hand, low-growing, rambling species play with perspective while visually enlarging a space.

-Mixing repeating groups of tall, rounded, upright and rambling species creates rhythmic patterns that the eye will follow naturally.
-This makes for a pleasing composition.
+Mixing repeating groups of tall, rounded and rambling species creates rhythmic patterns that the eye will follow naturally.
+And this makes for a pleasing composition.